Kathleen Simon, Viscountess Simon: Political engagement

 While living in Tennessee with her first husband, Kathleen Manning had witnessed discrimination against a young African-American girl named Amanda.
 Upon moving to London, she joined the Anti-Slavery and Aborigines' Protection Society.
-Lady Simon supported the Irish republican cause during the Irish War of Independence, pressuring her second husband to join her, but also denounced Sinn Féin as well.
+Lady Simon called for a peaceful settlement of the Irish War of Independence, condemning the tactics of Black and Tans and Sinn Féin alike.
 She was not well-liked by high society.
 Prime Minister Neville Chamberlain said of Sir John: "How he came to marry that wife I don't know.
 She doesn't seem to fit the part of a grande dame!"

 Abolitionism

-In 1927, Lady Simon and the future Liberal Party leader Violet Bonham Carter decided to support the abolitionism convention made by the League of Nations, stating that "no colour barrier should be erected which will prevent native people from reaching positions for which their capacities and merits fit them".
+In 1927 Lady Simon and Violet Bonham Carter decided to support the abolitionism convention made by the League of Nations, stating that "no colour barrier should be erected which will prevent native people from reaching positions for which their capacities and merits fit them".
 Sir John and Lady Simon's report on instances of slavery being practised in the colony of Sierra Leone was published by The Times.
 Lady Simon again demonstrated her interest in the rights of African Americans in 1928, when she attended the dedication of the Wilberforce Monument alongside the NAACP president Walter Francis White.

 Throughout the 1920s, Lady Simon researched chattel slavery throughout the world, deeming that there were more than six million "living in bondage" worldwide.
 The highly successful book, titled Slavery, was published in 1929 and was dedicated to "Amanda of Tennessee".
 The Sunday Times welcomed it as a "startling indictment of modern civilisation", while The Daily News wrote that "this country cannot wash its hands of responsibility".
 W. E. B. Du Bois reviewed and appreciated the study, but found it compromised by excessive reliance on official reports.
 Their discussion about the book led to a long-lasting friendship.
 She remained a stalwart of the Anti-Slavery and Aborigines' Protection Society.

 Lady Simon embarrassed the supporters of Haile Selassie I, Emperor of Ethiopia, on the eve of the Second Italo–Ethiopian War by uncovering his slave-owning wealth.
 She claimed that Benito Mussolini had convinced her that he would try to eradicate slavery in Ethiopia.